OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

    * `@fmtstring[host]` - The value is evaluated at runtime on the worker host on which the job is running.
 The value is otherwise evaluated when the job template is submitted and the render manager is constructing a job.
 * `@optional` - The annotated property is optional.
+* `@extension EXTENSION_NAME` - The annotated property is available only when extension EXTENSION_NAME is requested in the `extensions` list of the template.
+Implementations can choose which extensions to support.

 ## 1. Root elements